SiliconValley007/SiliconValley007/README.md

 ## I'm a student, Flutter, Python Developer

-- 🔭 I'm currently working on my undergraduate final semester project
+- 🔭 I'm currently doing my masters in computer application from BIT Mesra, Ranchi
-- 🌱 I'm currently learning backend development using the Django framework of Python
+- 🌱 I'm currently learning backend development using the Spring framework
 - 👯 I'm looking to work with experienced and talented developers to learn more
-- 🥅 2022 Goals: Learn and contribute more to Open Source Projects
+- 🥅 2023 Goals: Learn and contribute more to Open Source Projects
 - ⚡ Fun fact: I love to draw and explore beautiful places.

 ### Connect with me